 - Sicily, which was at this time a melting-pot of Latins, Greeks, Jews, and Muslims.
 Euclid and Ptolemy were translated there, as well as other mathematical and medical works.

 - Constantinople.
 A few Western scholars journeyed to Constantinople, notably one James of Venice in roughly the late 1120s, an important translator of Aristotle's logical and other writings.
-Nevertheless, political tensions between the West and Constantinople at this time guaranteed that such contact was not widespread (see Byzantine Philosophy).
+Nevertheless, political tensions between the West and Constantinople at this time guaranteed that such contact was not widespread (see the entry on Byzantine philosophy).

 - Spain.
 An extremely important school of translators emerged at

 Toledo, under the direction of Archbishop Raymond (d.
 1151, although